We take a look at some key stats and trends around ecommerce returns.

 Some retailers may look to reduce returns rates by placing obstacles in front of customers, perhaps charging for return postage, or making it harder to return items.

 However, the risk is that you can alienate customers – a survey from Rebound found that negative returns experiences can deter customers from shopping with a brand again.
+Whereas a clear and user-friendly return experience could be used as a conversion rate optimisation strategy and boost sales.

 Returns Policies are Important in the Purchase Decision